yanweiqi/Professional-Java-for-Web-Applications/README.txt

+Introduction xxiii

+Part I: Creating Enterprise Applications

+Chapter 1: Introducing Java Platform, Enterprise Edition 3

+Chapter 2: Using Web Containers 19

+Chapter 3: Writing Your First Servlet 41

+Chapter 4: Using JSPs to Display Content 73

+Chapter 5: Maintaining State Using Sessions 105

+Chapter 6: Using the Expression Language in JSPs 143

+Chapter 7: Using the Java Standard Tag Library 177

+Chapter 8: Writing Custom Tag and Function Libraries 209

+Chapter 9: Improving Your Application Using Filters 233

+Chapter 10: Making Your Application Interactive wi th WebSockets 257

+Chapter 11: Using Logging to Monitor Your Application 297

+Part II: Adding Spring Framework Into the Mix

+Chapter 12: Introducing Spring Framework 323

+Chapter 13: Replacing Your Servlets with Controllers 355

+Chapter 14: Using Services and Repositories to Support Your Controllers 389

+Chapter 15: Internationalizing Your Application with Spring Framework i18n 417

+Chapter 16: Using JSR 349, Spring Framework, and Hibernate Validator for Bean Validation 441

+Chapter 17: Creating RESTful and SOA P Web Services 473

+Chapter 18: Using Messaging and Clustering for Flexibility and Reliability 509

+Part III: Persisting Data with JPA and Hibernate ORM

+Chapter 19: Introducing Java Persistence API and Hibernate ORM 543

+Chapter 20: Mapping Entities to Tables with JPA Annotations 565

+Chapter 21: Using JPA in Spring Framework Repositories 597

+Chapter 22: Eliminating Boilerplate Repositories with Spring Data JPA 633

+Chapter 23: Searching for Data with JPA and Hibernate Search 663

+Chapter 24: Creating Advanced Mappi ngs and Custom Data Types 693

+Part IV: Securing Your Application wi th Spring Security

+Chapter 25: Introducing Spring Security 729

+Chapter 26: Authenticating Users with Spring Security 747

+Chapter 27: Using Authorization Tags and Annotations 779

+Chapter 28: Securing RESTful Web Services with OAuth 815

+Summary 862

+Index 865

 PLEASE BE SURE TO READ THIS ENTIRE DOCUMENT, AS IT DESCRIBES THE FORMAT AND REQUIREMENTS OF THE SAMPLE CODE DOWNLOAD ZIP ARCHIVES.
 We hope you have fun with the sample code we have included and that you find it useful and informative.
 Enjoy!